Shopify/slate/docs/commands/index.md

 slate theme [name]
 ```

-Generates a theme with build tools.
+Generate a theme with build tools.
 The name argument is required and you will be prompted to enter it if it's not provided.

 ### help